djangonaut-space/program/navigators.md

 - Expect to spend 1-2 hours a week fielding questions on Discord asynchronously.

-- Attendance of a weekly 30 to 60 minute synchronus meeting with your Djangonauts.
+- Attendance of a weekly 30 to 60 minute synchronous meeting with your Djangonauts.
   If you have a fellow Navigator, only one of you is required.

 - Attend the program welcome and closing sessions.